Multivariate Signal Denoising Based on Generic Multivariate Detrended Fluctuation Analysis: Introduction

-Several methods have been proposed in literature to estimate true multivariate signal $\pmb{s}_i$ from raw signal recordings $\pmb{x}_i$.
-Most of those denoising methods are direct multichannel extensions of the popular multiscale approaches that have worked extremely well on univariate (single-channel data).
-For instance, in \cite{aminghafari2006MWD}, the sparsity of discrete wavelet transform (DWT) is exploited to reject noise via a multichannel expansion of the universal threshold \cite{donoho1995Visu}.
-Similarly, \cite{ahrabian2015MWSD} utilizes a variant of the DWT namely synchrosqueezing wavelet transform for multivariate noise removal.
-Apart from that, multivariate empirical mode decomposition (MEMD) \cite{rehman2009MEMD,rehman2015dynamicMEMD} has also been used for multivariate signal denoising by employing a univariate interval thresholding function \cite{hao2017MEMD-IT} and by using more accurate multivariate thresholding function based on Mahalanobis distance (MD) measure \cite{ur2019MMD}.
+Multi-sensor systems have found widespread use in many applications including medical diagnosis, health monitoring, weather forecasting etc. Within these systems, a network of synchronized sensors is used to record signals originating from physical system(s) resulting in interdependent multichannel observations.
+Those observations, denoted by $\pmb{x}_i\in \mathcal{R}^m$, are modelled as a combination of the desired signal $\pmb{s}_i \in \mathcal{R}^m$ and the unwanted noise $\boldsymbol{\psi}_i=\mathcal{R}^m$, as follows Estimation of true multivariate signal $\pmb{s}_i$ from raw signal recordings $\pmb{x}_i$ is a problem of considerable interest.
+To solve this problem, most of the existing algorithms are direct multichannel extensions of the popular multiscale approaches that have worked extremely well on univariate (single-channel) data.
+For instance, the sparsity of discrete wavelet transform (DWT) is exploited to reject noise via a multichannel expansion of the universal threshold \cite{donoho1995Visu}.
+Similarly, multiscale denoising approaches for multivariate data that are based on synchrosqueezed wavelet transform \cite{ahrabian2015MWSD}, multivariate empirical mode decomposition (MEMD) \cite{hao2017MEMD-IT,ur2019MMD} and translation invariant DWT aided by Mahalanobis distance measure \cite{naveed2020MGWD}, are extensions of \cite{meignen2012UWSD,kopsinis2009EMD-IT,ur2017DWTGoF,ur2016GoFImageConf} respectively.
+Moreover, variational mode decomposition (VMD) algorithm \cite{dragomiretskiy2014VMD} and its multivariate extension \cite{ur2019MVMD} have been employed for denoising \cite{liu2016VMDDFA,naveed2021VMD-CVM,cao2020MVMD-HDSP}.
+In \cite{liu2016VMDDFA}, detrended fluctuation analysis (DFA) \cite{peng1994DFA} has been used to identify and reject the signal modes with predominant noise by estimating their long-range correlations.

-Recently, variational mode decomposition (VMD) algorithm \cite{dragomiretskiy2014VMD} and its multivariate extension \cite{ur2019MVMD} have emerged as more powerful new tools as compared to (M)EMD, owing to their sound mathematical foundation.
-Consequently, (M)VMD have been adopted for signal denoising applications: For instance, in \cite{cao2020MVMD-HDSP}, Hausdoff distance has been used in combination with MVMD for multichannel signal denoising.
-A more rigorous approach, in the context of univariate data, employs detrended fluctuation analysis (DFA) \cite{peng1994DFA} to identify the VMD modes with predominant noise, which are subsequently removed to obtain the denoised signal \cite{liu2016VMDDFA}.
-The robustness of this approach stems from the ability of DFA to accurately estimate long-range correlations in a time series which results in automatic detection of the noisy modes within VMD.